The enhanced X-ray Timing and Polarimetry mission -- eXTP for launch in 2030: The scientific payload

-Background characterization leverages pnCCD storage area data for in-orbit particle background estimation and peripheral FoV regions for diffuse X-ray background measurements.
-Compared with SFA-T (with SDD arrays), while sharing identical energy resolution and effective area (from common 450 $\mu$m depletion layer detectors and focusing mirrors), SFA-I demonstrates distinct advantages and limitations.
-Its imaging capability significantly improves the SDD background modeling by reducing systematic errors while achieving a sensitivity that is 3 times higher than that of an SFA-T telescope for faint sources, as shown in Figure \ref{fig:sfa-i-sfa-t}; no comparison with the PFA sensitivity is made since the key requirement of PFA is its minimum detectable polarization degree.
+The much cleaner background of SFA-I makes it 3 times more sensitive than of an SFA-T telescope for faint sources, as shown in Figure \ref{fig:sfa-i-sfa-t}; no comparison with the PFA sensitivity is made since the key requirement of PFA is its minimum detectable polarization degree.
 In WP2\cite{WP2}, some simulations are made to show how SFA-I may improve the estimate of the mass and radius of a NS by providing the simultaneous spectrum of a contaminating source in the FoV of SFA-T. However, SFA-I exhibits a worse timing resolution compared to SDD and faces saturation challenges when observing bright sources such as BH and NS X-ray binary outbursts, as well as X-ray bursts of neutron stars and the bright early X-ray afterglows of gamma-ray bursts.

-The total effective area of the SFA (SFA-T+SFA-I), taking into account the detector efficiency and filters, is shown in Fig.~\ref{fig_sfa_eff_area_new}, compared to that of the WFI of the NewAthena, XMM-Newton and NICER missions \cite{NewAthena, Chambure, NICER}.
+The total effective area of the SFA (SFA-T+SFA-I), taking into account the detector efficiency and filters, is shown in Fig.~\ref{fig_sfa_eff_area_new}, compared to that of the Wide Field Imager (WFI) of the NewAthena, XMM-Newton and NICER missions \cite{NewAthena, Chambure, NICER}.